Pamela Hallock: Research

 Hallock Muller uses field studies to understand the role of nutrients, light and ocean chemistry in coral reefs, carbonate sedimentology and paleoceanography.
 She has studied algal symbiosis in the context of carbonate production, community structure and evolution of coral reefs.

 A key aspect of her research is the study of reef-associated Foraminifera, including distributions, population dynamics and functional morphologies, with applications in studies of environmental quality, paleoenvironments, carbonate sedimentation, and global environmental change.
+Dr. Muller and her students are steadily working in aquatic environments, using bioindicator technology to aid in identifying the global warming effects on coral reefs in the Florida Keys area.

-Her 1986 paper in PALAIOS with colleague Wolfgang Schlager—”Nutrient excess in the demise of coral reefs and carbonate platforms”—was named one the “Landmark Papers in Carbonate Sedimentology and Stratigraphy” by the American Association of Petroleum Geologists 100th Anniversary Committee in 2017.
+Her 1986 paper in PALAIOS with colleague Wolfgang Schlager-”Nutrient excess in the demise of coral reefs and carbonate platforms”-was named one the “Landmark Papers in Carbonate Sedimentology and Stratigraphy” by the American Association of Petroleum Geologists 100th Anniversary Committee in 2017.

 She participated in a 10-day saturation mission in the NOAA-National Undersea Research Center's Aquarius Habitat in 1994.
-She participated in the International Ocean Discovery Program's Leg 194 in 2001.
+She also participated in the International Ocean Discovery Program's Leg 194 in 2001.

-A mentor for women and underrepresented minorities, Hallock Muller has received the Association for Women Geoscientists Outstanding Educator Award in 1999, Alfred P. Sloan Foundation Minority Ph.D.
-Program's Mentor of the Year in 2012, and USF graduate-mentor awards in 2014 and 2016.
-She was also named one of the Top 25 women professors in Florida in 2013.